 Spurgeons now have an established venue (Ebury Bridge Centre) in Westminster which has become a popular spot for many young carers attending ongoing group sessions that are delivered at the centre.
-Youth carers attendance has steadily increased since the July 2014 engagement event, with seven new carers accessing their services in Westminster.
+Youth carers attendance has steadily increased since the July 2014 engagement event.
+As at 31st December 2014 Spurgeons have provided support to 80 cases, received 28 referrals and completed 25 initial assessments.